-- Author and artists' fees and/or royalties, production costs, marketing and promotion expenses, and administration costs of literary events or series. - Editorial, production, circulation, marketing, and promotion costs for eligible books or periodicals. - Sales, distribution, and administrative costs if directly related to an eligible publication. - Expenses related to making the project accessible to audience members and project participants (other than the applicant) who are Deaf or experience disability.
+- Author and artists' fees and/or royalties, production costs, marketing and promotion expenses, travel and/or accommodation expenses related to an eligible event or activity. - Editorial, production, circulation, marketing, and promotion costs for eligible books or periodicals. - Sales, distribution, and administrative costs if directly related to an eligible publication. - Expenses related to making the project accessible to audience members and project participants (other than the applicant) who are Deaf or experience disability.